rojas70/MAEG-3080-project/MCTS-tutorial.md

 When all the sibling node has been visited many time, the difference among their the terms in UCB <img src="https://render.githubusercontent.com/render/math?math=2\sqrt{\frac{ln(N)}{n}}"> will be small.
 However, UCB will weight more on the difference of the other term <img src="https://render.githubusercontent.com/render/math?math={\frac{t}{n}} * (-1)^{k%2B1}">.
 In this case, the UCB values will encourage "exploitation".

-In conclusion, UCB will encourage "Exploration" when the number of visits, n, for sibling nodes is small, while encourage "Exploitation" when n is large.
+In conclusion, UCB will encourage "Exploratio" when the number of visits, n, for sibling nodes is small, while encourage "Exploitation" when n is large.
 This make sense in some level since at the begining of playouts, the estimation of winning ratio is not too accurate.
 Encouraging "Exploitation" will prevent the cases that miss out the nodes leading to the optimal policy.
 When n is large, the estimation become more accurate.
 So encouraging "Exploitation" will make the tree grow deeper, which contributes to the data efficiency of finding optimal solution.

 **Reference**: